-This type of testing allows avoiding crashes happening while using the products which can be caused by errors in working with memory, by data accumulation, or are related to the issues in network equipment operation.
+This type of testing helps avoid crashes related to memory from occurring while using the product, by data accumulation, or are related to issues in network equipment operation.

 Stability testing types

-There are two main areas of the product stability testing:
+There are two main areas of product stability testing:

 Application stability testing.
 This testing applies to the applications installed on tablets, smartphones and desktop devices with various configurations, versions of operating systems and iOS or Android platforms.
 It is utilized to identify incorrect product settings, as well as deficiencies in the system and hardware resources;